-SUBJECT: PROJECT PLAN AMENDMENT FOR TIF DISTRICT NO. 41 -- CITY OF MADISON (University-Whitney)
+SUBJECT: PROJECT PLAN AMENDMENT FOR TIF DISTRICT NO. 41 - UNIVERSITY-WHITNEY

-In my capacity as Assistant City Attorney for the City of Madison, Wisconsin, I have examined the amended Project Plan for Tax Incremental Finance District No. 41, City of Madison, Wisconsin, dated July 8, 2019.
-Based on this examination, I am of the opinion that the amended Project Plan is complete and complies with the provisions of Secs.
+In my capacity as Assistant City Attorney for the City of Madison, Wisconsin, I have examined the Project Plan for Tax Incremental Finance District No. 41, City of Madison, Wisconsin, dated on April 17, 2001, amended on March 31, 2009, and amended again on February 25, 2014.
+Based on this examination, I am of the opinion that the Project Plan is complete and complies with the provisions of Secs.
 66.1105(4)(f) and (h), Wis.
 Stats.